percona/percona-xtrabackup/docs/sysbench.rst

 Description
 ===========
-dbqp's sysbench mode allows a user to run a specific iteration of a sysbench test (eg an oltp readonly run at concurrency = 16)
+kewpie's sysbench mode allows a user to run a specific iteration of a sysbench test (eg an oltp readonly run at concurrency = 16)

 Requirements